LogtalkDotOrg/logtalk3/coding/xcode/NOTES.md

-This directory contains some files that provide basic syntax highlighting and project and template files for editing Logtalk source files with MacOS X Xcode 1.1 or later version.
+This directory contains some files that provide basic syntax highlighting and project and template files for editing Logtalk source files with macOS Xcode 1.1 or later version.